 The Stockings Man: The wobbling hulk wore compression stockings to help his straining heart squeeze the distal blood upwards.
 Tent-sized shorts, Ravens football jersey.
 Extrapolation from familiarity with the type: his television is always on; his son is on Call of Duty and his preschool-aged daughter is out with the black kids outside.
 I don’t see nothin’ wrong with that, he’d shrug.

 So you’re not choking on corn syrup and your children have aspirations.
 But before you congratulate yourself on passing history’s latest test as others are cut down, be aware of this: no Battery Shop Man, no future.
 The people of the White working class that’s under siege are carrying you.
-If they fall, you fall with them because the European head can’t be grafted onto a brown body and still be what it is.
+If they fall, you fall with them because the European head can’t be grafted onto a brown body.
 A tire garage or a donuts franchise full of brown immigrants will reject the transplant.